step-security/harden-runner/README.md

       <img src="images/rec-policy1.png" alt="Policy recommended by harden-runner" >
     </p>

+### Actions Runner Controller (ARC) Runners

+- When you use ARC Harden Runner, you do NOT need to add the Harden-Runner GitHub Action for `audit` mode.
+- All jobs across all workflows are monitored for network and file events automatically without the need to change workflow files.
+- You do need to add the Harden-Runner GitHub Action for `block` mode.
+- You can explore demo workflows here: https://docs.stepsecurity.io/harden-runner/how-tos/enable-runtime-security-arc

 ## Support for ARC and Private Repositories

 Actions Runner Controller (ARC) and Private repositories are supported with a commercial license.
 Check out the [documentation](https://docs.stepsecurity.io/stepsecurity-platform/billing) for more details.